Women’s Health Practicum in Brazil

 - Health care services for incarcerated women and female sex workers

-- Engage in Salvador da Bahia life, the cultural capital of Brazilian music, dance & capoeira
+- Engage in Bahian life, the cultural capital of Brazilian music, dance & capoeira

-Students must be in good academic standing, have permission documented from their program Specialty Coordinator and a US passport valid for at least six months beyond the end date of travel.
-Dress and conduct code will comply with UMN & SON Student Handbook and host country standards.
+Students must be in good academic standing, have permission documented from their Specialty Coordinator and a US passport valid for at least six months beyond the end date of travel dates.
+Students must participate in two meetings during the fall semester.